Wehzie/software-catalog/README.md

     - Use [Filecoin (FIL)](https://filecoin.io/) and [IPFS](https://ipfs.io/) for storage.
     - Use [Internet Computer (ICP)](https://dfinity.org/) for compute.
     - Use [The Graph (GRT)](https://thegraph.com/en/) for indexing.
+- Multi-view read and write
+    - For example write flash card -> it's inside a linear text -> it's inside a Zettel
+    - Write a Zettel -> it's a flash card -> it's inside a linear text or summary
+    - Write a summary or linear text -> it's converted to atomic Zettels -> it's converted to flash cards
+- What file saving model?
+    - One file dump?
+    - Files per zettel?
+    - folder per zettel?
+- How to make links?
+    - Numbers
+    - ids
+    - names
+    - how to reference other nodes and how to be referenced
+- Feature: an ordered list by how incomplete notes seem

 ## Conclusion